top of page

 We recognize the critical importance of introducing a member of the provider team into the chain of care early in the process that can effectively develop a relationship of trust with a new patient/client.
 Certified Peer Counselors with lived experience provide that bridge to trust, continued care and positive outcomes.
 This workforce can also help reduce the need for limited and more expensive services when a patient/client fully accepts help at onset of symptoms.
 CLP has created a fund by which those seeking to become a Certified Peer Counselor can apply for a scholarship grant when affordability of attending the week-long training is of issue.

 In 2003, extensive work was done in Washington State to develop a document and laws providing a vehicle of self-determination for care during mental health crisis moments.
 Despite the best of intentions, the document and law became underutilized and subsequently forgotten.
-As part of a renewed effort to provide a tool for trust building between patient/client and provider, new work has begun in late 2020 to address challenges in implementation and provide a path to widespread utilization.
+As part of a renewed effort to provide a tool for trust building between patient/client and provider, new work began in late 2020 to address challenges in implementation and provide a path to widespread utilization.
 The projected benefit is reduced forced hospitalization, increased early care and reduced pressure on the healthcare system, as well as a more positive care path experience.
-Senator Manka Dhingra of the Washington State Senate leads the workgroup now meeting to develop recommendations for the 2021 legislative session.
-Chad's Legacy Project has coordinated new communication between leaders in this arena from Washington (Sen. Dhingra workgroup), California (the Saks Institute, USC Gould School of Law) and Texas (Texas RioGrande Legal Aid) to develop a model document vetted by the best minds in the nation.
+Chad's Legacy Project coordinated new communication between leaders in this arena from Washington, California (the Saks Institute, USC Gould School of Law) and Texas (Texas RioGrande Legal Aid) to develop a system by which this key document of self-determination can become a well-utilized tool for those that suffer from serious mental illnesses.

 Stay Tuned.
 For up to the minute updates, "Like" us on Facebook.